raylutz/audit-engine-docsite/docs/user-guide/glossary.md

 <h3 id="ballot-indexing-file-bif">Ballot Indexing File (BIF)</h3>

 This term is used only in AuditEngine to refer to indexing and [metadata](#metadata) files that are generated to fully index the ballot images, cast vote records, and metadata derived from those sources as well as a preliminary examination of ballot image to extract data in barcodes and in specific areas as metadata.
-Such an index can be compared to the index card system used in libraries to locate a given printed resource, and also provide some _[metadata](#metadata)_ about the resource, such as in a library whether it is a book or video, number of pages, author, etc. \
+Such an index can be compared to the index card system used in libraries to locate a given printed resource, and also provide some _[metadata](#metadata)_ about the resource, such as in a library whether it is a book or video, number of pages, author, etc.
- \

 There are the following forms:

 * **bia_bif: **ballot image archive ballot indexing file - this includes the ballot_id, where the ballot image can be found for each sheet (which archive and the path name) and any other metadata that can be derived by reviewing the list of ballots in ballot image [archive](#archive-zip-archive) ZIP files.
-This includes whether the ballot image was found to be repeated. \
+This includes whether the ballot image was found to be repeated.

-* **cvr_bif: **location of [CVR](#cast-vote-record-cvr) record within CVR files, and metadata available from the CVR record for each ballot sheet. \
+* **cvr_bif: **location of [CVR](#cast-vote-record-cvr) record within CVR files, and metadata available from the CVR record for each ballot sheet.

-* **biacvr_bif: **These are joined into a single set of indexing records organized by the same order as the ballot image archives. \
+* **biacvr_bif: **These are joined into a single set of indexing records organized by the same order as the ballot image archives.

 * **blt_bif: **These records are of the data derived by examining the ballot images but not extracting the votes.
-It includes _[card_code](#card_code),_ _pcounty (printed county name, if available), _and possibly _pstyle - _printed style designation, _pprecinct - _printed precinct designation.
-This set of records is not always separately saved, but is simply combined with the biacvr_bif to create the full_bif. \
+It includes _[card_code](#card_code),_ *pcounty* (printed county name, if available), and possibly *pstyle* printed style designation,  *pprecinct* - printed precinct designation.
+This set of records is not always separately saved, but is simply combined with the biacvr_bif to create the full_bif.

-* **full_bif: **This is the full set of indexing records, which may be the same as the biacvr_bif, if the data from the blt_bif is not included, or it may include the data from the full preliminary ballot image examination (blt_bif).
-From this set of records, the stage **create_bif_report** can be run so as to provide a full report of the metadata derived across the data available.
+* **full_bif: **This is the full set of indexing records, which may be the same as the *biacvr_bif*, if the data from the *blt_bif* is not included, or it may include the data from the full preliminary ballot image examination (*blt_bif*).
+From this set of records, the stage *create_bif_report* can be run so as to provide a full report of the metadata derived across the data available.

 <h3 id="barcode">Barcode</h3>

 A machine-readable graphical artifact, typically linear in form, commonly printed on [BMD](#ballot-marking-device-bmd) ballots. _[ES&S](#election-systems-&-software-es&s)_ uses "Code-128" barcodes which can represent all 128 ASCII code characters (numbers, upper case/lower case letters, symbols and control codes).
 Code-128 is a linear barcode with vertical bars where the width of the bars and spaces determines what the bars encode.
 Three bars and three spaces encode each character.
 There is also a check digit that can detect if the barcode is corrupted.

 AuditEngine does not rely on the barcodes to determine the votes on a [BMD](#ballot-marking-device-bmd) [ballot summary card](#ballot-summary-card), but rather reads the printed strings using _[Optical Character Recognition (OCR)](#optical-character-recognition-ocr)_.
-Sometimes, the term _barcode _is used as a generic term to mean any type of linear or 2-d code, such as a _[QR Code](#qr-code)_, or a _Datamatrix_ code which is similar to a QR Code.
+Sometimes, the term *barcode* is used as a generic term to mean any type of linear or 2-d (2-dimensional) code, such as a *[QR Code](#qr-code)*, or a _Datamatrix_ code which is similar to a QR Code.
 2-d codes have superior error detection and correction.

 Both [ES&S](#election-systems-&-software-es&s) and [Dominion](#dominion-voting-systems-dominion) use proprietary barcodes to encode the style on [hand-marked paper ballots](#hand-marked-paper-ballot).
 See _[card_code](#card_code)._

 <h3 id="card_code">card_code</h3>

-This term is defined by AuditEngine to refer to an integer or binary code encoded on a ballot sheet, sometimes on each side of the sheet, using barcodes or other encoding, which can be used to determine the_ [Ballot Style](#ballot-style)_.
-The _card_code_ might be directly used as the _style_num_, or there may be a conversion utilized.
+This term is defined by AuditEngine to refer to an integer or binary code encoded on a ballot sheet, sometimes on each side of the sheet, using barcodes or other encoding, which can be used to determine the *[Ballot Style](#ballot-style)*.
+The _card_code_ might be directly used as the *style_num*, or there may be a conversion utilized.
 The _card_code_ is generally not exposed to election staff that use the [EMS](#election-management-system-ems) to design the election, and is assigned to ballots by the EMS usually without the knowledge of the EMS user.
-These numbers are specific to a given county and different counties may use (unfortunately) the same _card_code_s to mean different styles.
+These numbers are specific to a given county and different counties may use (unfortunately) the same *card_code*s to mean different styles.

 <h3 id="cast-vote-record-cvr">Cast Vote Record (CVR)</h3>